 - Registered medical practitioners, midwives and nurses

 - Registered teachers and principals

 - Police

 - People in religious ministries

-- Out of home care workers
+- Out-of-home care workers

 - Early childhood workers

 - Youth justice workers

 - Registered psychologists

 - School counsellors

-Child Wellbeing and Safety Act (2015) - Establishes the Victorian Children's Council and Child Safety Commissioner; establishes the principles for wellbeing of children in Victoria.
+Child Well-being and Safety Act (2015) - Establishes the Victorian Children's Council and Child Safety Commissioner; establishes the principles for the well-being of children in Victoria.

-Commission for Children and Young People (CYPP) - Amongst other function, the CYPP oversees the Victorian Reportable Conduct Scheme (see below).
+Commission for Children and Young People (CYPP) - Amongst other functions, the CYPP oversees the Victorian Reportable Conduct Scheme (see below).

-Children Legislation Amendment (Reportable Conduct) Act 2017 - On the 1st of July 2017, the Commission for Children and Young People (CCYP) began administering a 'reportable conduct scheme in Victoria.
+Children Legislation Amendment (Reportable Conduct) Act 2017 - On the 1st of July 2017, the Commission for Children and Young People (CCYP) began administering a reportable conduct scheme in Victoria.
 The scheme is designed to improve oversight of how organisations respond to allegations of child abuse and child-related misconduct by staff and volunteers.
 Under the scheme, the CCYP have the power to:

-- oversee and monitor the handling of allegations of child abuse by relevant government departments, religious and no-government organisations - undertake independent investigations - scrutinise and audit systems and processes for handling allegations - monitor and report on trends - build skills and knowledge within government departments, religious and non-government organisations to ensure they can competently handle allegations of suspected child abuse.
+- oversee and monitor the handling of allegations of child abuse by relevant government departments, religious and non-government organisations - undertake independent investigations - scrutinise and audit systems and processes for handling allegations - monitor and report on trends build skills and knowledge within government departments and religious and nongovernment organisations to ensure they can competently handle claims of suspected child abuse.